turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ### Clean Up Extra Stuff

-Out of the box, `create-react-app` hooks you up with some boilerplate HTML and CSS that we won't be using. let's clean up the existing files before we get started.
+Out of the box, `create-react-app` hooks you up with some boilerplate HTML and CSS that we won't be using.
+Let's clean up the existing files before we get started.
 First, you can delete the `logo.svg` file.
 Next, update the following files to match below:

 ```
 App.css